-Copper gutters can create a beautiful curb appeal for your home!
+Adding a copper gutter to your home can create a beautiful curb appeal!
 These gutters have a gold, metallic color but will eventually form a patina and become a dark brown/green color.
 The patina creates an antique or vintage appearance.
-It is a great way to accent or compliment your home and can also add retail value to the home.
+It is a great way to accent or complement your home and can also add retail value to the home.

-These gutter systems have different styles and options including, a classic half-round gutter system or a traditional seamless ‘k-style’ gutter system.
-Deciding between half-round gutters and k-style gutters depends on a variety of circumstances and customer preferences.
-These systems are also available in the standard 5 inch or oversized 6 inch sizes.
+These gutter systems have different styles and options including, a traditional seamless ‘k-style’ gutter system.
+Deciding between k-style gutters depends on a variety of circumstances and customer preferences.
+These systems are also available in 5 inch, 6 inch, or even larger sizes.

 We also offer gutters on a radius fascia (see the video on the right).
-Radius gutter installation is the most difficult type of gutter installation and is not offered by most gutter companies.
+Radius gutter installation is the most difficult type of gutter installation and is notf offered by most gutter companies.

 Not sure what type of gutters you want?
 Don’t worry!
-During the consultation/estimate phase of the project we consider all factors, including budget, function and aesthetic.
+During the consultation/estimate phase of the project, we consider all factors, including budget, function, and aesthetics.
 We then work with you to determine the most suitable style and materials best for your home.

 Multiple options and upgrades are available, such as rain chains, ornamental conductor heads, embossed gutters, rain barrels, custom rain barrels, seamless gutters, gutter guards, and much more.